usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 (i) If the alteration work is limited solely to the electrical, mechanical, or plumbing system, or to hazardous material abatement, or automatic sprinkler retrofitting, and does not involve the alteration of any elements or spaces required to be accessible under these guidelines, then 4.1.6(2) does not apply.

-(j) EXCEPTION: In alteration work, if compliance with 4.1.6 is technically infeasible, the alteration shall provide accessibility to the maximum extent feasible.
-Any elements or features of the building or facility that are being altered and can be made accessible shall be made accessible within the scope of the alteration. <br/> Technically Infeasible means:
+(j) **EXCEPTION:** In alteration work, if compliance with 4.1.6 is technically infeasible, the alteration shall provide accessibility to the maximum extent feasible.
+Any elements or features of the building or facility that are being altered and can be made accessible shall be made accessible within the scope of the alteration.

+Technically Infeasible means:

 with respect to an alteration of a building or a facility, that it has little likelihood of being accomplished because existing structural conditions would require removing or altering a load-bearing member which is an essential part of the structural frame; or because other existing physical or site constraints prohibit modification or addition of elements, spaces, or features which are in full and strict compliance with the minimum requirements for new construction and which are necessary to provide accessibility.

-(k) EXCEPTION:
+(k) **EXCEPTION:**

 (i) These guidelines do not require the installation of an elevator in an altered facility that is less than three stories or has less than 3,000 square feet per story unless the building is a shopping center, a shopping mall, the professional office of a health care provider, or another type of facility as determined by the Attorney General.